PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: Introduction

 \paragraph{Contributions.} In this work, we provide theoretical insights into the effectiveness of \Muon and \Adam optimizers through a unifying lens of preconditioning.
 While \Muon and \Adam can be interpreted as steepest descent with respect to non-Euclidean norms, we instead suggest an alternative view built upon preconditioning.
-In particular, we explicitly point out two different types of preconditioning for vector and matrix optimization methods: While typical preconditioning aims to reduce the condition number of the Hessian mostly for vector optimization problems, matrix optimization problems indeed can make use of preconditioning that minimizes the condition number of the gradient.
+In particular, we explicitly point out two different types of preconditioning for vector and matrix optimization methods: while typical preconditioning aims to reduce the condition number of the Hessian mostly for vector optimization problems, matrix optimization problems indeed can make use of preconditioning that minimizes the condition number of the gradient.
 Due to such a discrepancy, we argue that the preconditioning of \Adam is mainly derived from the principle of curvature preconditioning mainly for strongly convex vector optimization problems, whereas orthogonalized gradient methods like \Muon perform gradient preconditioning as orthogonal matrices are the best conditioned matrices with condition numbers of 1 \citep{turing1948rounding}.
-In practical implementation, this preconditioning view also justifies the use of different optimizers for vector and matrix parameters as in the Modded-NanoGPT repository \citep{modded_nanogpt_2024} where \Muon is used for matrices (except for the embedding and head layers) and \Adam is used for vectors and scalars.
+In practical implementation, this preconditioning view also justifies the use of different optimizers for vector and matrix parameters as in the \texttt{modded-nanogpt} repository \citep{modded_nanogpt_2024} where \Muon is used for matrices (except for the embedding and head layers) and \Adam is used for vectors and scalars.
 We also make various algorithmic contributions which improve \Muon in several aspects.
-We formulate a class of matrix optimization methods called polar gradient methods (\PolarGrad), which is based on the polar decomposition of the gradient or the momentum with a nuclear norm scaling term derived from steepest descent unlike \Muon.
-We also propose the use of better numerical polar decomposition algorithms, namely the QDWH \citep{nakatsukasa2010optimizing} and ZOLO-PD \citep{nakatsukasa2016computing} algorithms, which require almost no tuning, unlike the Newton--Schulz iteration in \Muon.
+We formulate a class of matrix optimization methods called polar gradient methods (\PolarGrad), which is based on the polar decomposition of the gradient or the momentum with a nuclear norm scaling term derived from steepest descent unlike \Muon and make various comparisons with \Muon.
+We also propose the use of better numerical polar decomposition algorithms, namely the QDWH \citep{nakatsukasa2010optimizing} and ZOLO-PD \citep{nakatsukasa2016computing} algorithms, which require almost no tuning, unlike the Newton--Schulz iteration in \Muon, and study how the choice of different numerical polar decomposition algorithms affects the efficacy of \PolarGrad through convergence analysis.
 This makes \PolarGrad a generally applicable class of matrix optimization algorithms for different matrix optimization problems including structured problems like low-rank matrix factorization as well as optimizers for matrix parameters in neural networks.